galbiston/geosparql-jena/README.md

 Publication of the benchmarking results are forthcoming.

 ##Additional Features
-Support is also provided for:
+The following additional features are also provided:

 * Geometry properties are automatically calculated and do not need to be asserted in the dataset.
 * Conversion between EPSG spatial/coordinate reference systems is applied automatically.
 Therefore, mixed datasets or querying can be applied.
 This is reliant upon local installation of Apache SIS EPSG dataset, see below.